-Accounts that were automatically locked by the fraud detection feature will not be automatically unlocked when the next billing interval starts.
+Accounts that were automatically locked by the fraud detection feature will not be automatically unlocked (eg. if either a limit is lowered or the next day/month starts).
 This has to be done manually through the administration panel or through the provisioning interface.